Every AI response carries a disclaimer: "this may contain errors." Everyone acts on it anyway. That's the gap β and the gap is risk.

 What you bring: Standards interpretations, regulatory guidance, compliance frameworks β content that flows to every member through governed agreements.
 Layer 2 certification of verification chains.
 Network facilitation β introducing suppliers and partners to the platform.

-What you receive: A strategic position no AI vendor can displace β the independent governance authority.
+What you receive: A strategic position no AI vendor can displace β the independent Governing Body, member-led and not vendor-controlled.
 Revenue from certification services and content licensing.
-A Case Study positioning you as a governance innovator.
+Every RoC that flows through your network β earned or distributed β passed through your governance layer.
 Growing relevance: every member's supply chain runs through your governance layer.

 Why this matters: AI is entering your members' organizations regardless.
 Your Association becomes the reason they can trust it.